akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 - New: Support for Wordpress 4.7

 = 7.3 =
-- New: The external workaround post message solution is now using a json structure to transfer the data.
+- New: The external workaround postMessage solution is now using a json structure to transfer the data.
 This is needed to enable the next feature
-- New: You can define elements in the external workaround post message solution that are read from the remote iframe and added a element in the page.
+- New: You can define elements in the external workaround postMessage solution that are read from the remote iframe and added a element in the page.
 This enables you to include content directly if you simply hide the iframe!
 This is like include content directly with even more power then the one for the same domain!
 See the examples how cool this works: http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/external-workaround-with-post-message#e52 (Pro)
 - New: Support of the external workaround when you include https pages into http pages!
 See http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/external-workaround-with-post-message#e53 (Pro)
 - New: postMessages from non advanced iframe sources can now be used and converted.
 See ai_post_message_converter_template.js how this works.
 Enable use_post_message="debug" to check if a remote page does send messages you can use!
 (Pro)
 - New: show_iframe_as_layer_full has a new option: "original".
 Than the max size of the layer is the given size of the iframe.
 See http://www.tinywebgallery.com/blog/advanced-iframe/advanced-iframe-pro-demo/show-the-iframe-as-layer#e54 (Pro)